Stock Spotlight: Pro Medicus Limited (ASX:PME)

 About Pro Medicus Limited.

-Pro Medicus Limited, a healthcare informatics company, engages in the development and supply of healthcare imaging software, and radiology information (RIS) system software and services to hospitals, imaging centres, and health care groups in Australia, North America, and Europe.
-The company offers Visage RIS Visage 7 Enterprise Imaging Platform, a healthcare imaging software that provides radiologists, physicians, and clinicians with access and visualisation capability for viewing 2-D, 3-D, and 4-D medical images; and picture archive and communication system (PACS)/digital imaging software.
-It also provides Visage RIS, a proprietary medical software for practice management, training, installation, professional services, and after-sale support and service products; Promedicus.net, an e-health platform for secure email and integration products.
-In addition, the company offers Visage Ease Pro, a mobile application that provides users the ability to interpret various diagnostic imaging studies stored on a Visage 7 server.
-The company was incorporated in 1983 and is headquartered in Richmond, Australia.
+Pro Medicus Limited, a healthcare informatics company, engages in the development and supply of healthcare imaging software, and radiology information (RIS) system software and services to hospitals, imaging centers, and health care groups in Australia, North America, and Europe.
+The company offers Visage RIS Visage 7 Enterprise Imaging Platform, a healthcare imaging software that provides radiologists, physicians, and clinicians with access and visualization capability for viewing 2-D, 3-D, and 4-D medical images; and picture archive and communication system (PACS)/digital imaging software.
+It also provides Visage RIS, a proprietary medical software for practice management, training, installation, professional services, and after-sale support and service products; and Promedicus.net, an e-health platform for secure email and integration products.
+In addition, the company offers Visage Ease, a mobile application that provides users access to medical imaging results; and Visage Ease Pro, a mobile application that provides users the ability to interpret various diagnostic imaging studies stored on a Visage 7 server.
+Pro Medicus Limited was incorporated in 1983 and is headquartered in Richmond, Australia.

 Key Stats